Playing Mastermind with Wordle-like Feedback: Introduction.

 \subsection{Our Contribution}

-Define $F(k,n)$ as the least guessing number that a codebreaker can find the answer in the Clear Mastermind with $n$ positions and $k$ codes.
+Define $F(k,n)$ as the fewest number of guesses that the codebreaker requires to find the answer in Clear Mastermind with $n$ positions and $k$ letters.

-In the Clear Mastermind, the codebreaker can guess by using the following strategy: In the $j$th ($j<k$) round, the codebreaker guesses ($j,j,\cdots, j$)$\in [k]^n$.
-After the codebreaker receives the feedback in the $(k-1)$th round, the answer set $P_{k-1}$ contains only one string.
-So the codebreaker can solve the problem in the $k$th round, which means $F(k,n)\le k,\forall k \in N$.
+In Clear Mastermind, the codebreaker can guess by using the following strategy.
+In the $j$th ($j<k$) round, the codebreaker guesses ($j,j,\dots, j$)$\in [k]^n$.
+After the codebreaker receives the feedback in the $(k-1)$th round, the answer set $P_{k-1}$ contains only one word and the correct answer is deduced.
+So, the codebreaker can solve the puzzle in the $k$th round, which means$\text{ for all } k,n \in \mathbb{N},$